waysact/webpack-subresource-integrity/webpack-subresource-integrity/README.md

 page will break when assets are loaded through a transforming proxy.
 [See below](#proxies) for more information.

+When using caching, stale assets will fail to load since they will not pass integrity checks.
+It is vital that you configure caching correctly in your web server.
+[See below](#caching) for more information.

 ### Options

 #### hashFuncNames